 Andie is Managing Co-Editor of the RSP, and she also designs the graphics and images for our website and social media.
-Additionally, Andie serves on the Executive Council of the North American Association for the Study of Religion.
-She is also a member of the international scholarly collaborative Culture on the Edge and is the Online Curator of that blog.
+Additionally, Andie serves on the Executive Council of the North American Association for the Study of Religion and is a member of the international scholarly collaborative Culture on the Edge.